RedHatWorkshops/fuse-on-openshift/_posts/fuse/2014-11-01-building-a-fuse-for-openshift-project.md

       <name>Camel Hello World</name>
       <description>Camel Hello World in custom Karaf4 assembly</description>

 The `<packaging>` type is bundle, which means we'll be building an OSGI bundle when we run `mvn install`.

+Try buildin the project:

+    mvn clean install

 From the command line at the root of the project we can see that indeed that's what we've built:

     ceposta@postamac(camel-hello-world (master)) $ unzip -c target/camel-hello-world.jar META-INF/MANIFEST.MF
     Archive:  target/camel-hello-world.jar